jfmatth/DjangoOnKubernetes/README.md

-# DjangoOnKubernetes v0.2

-## A step by step guide to build a Django app to Kubernetes (Multipass, K3s, and  Helm)
+# DjangoOnKubernetes - A step by step guide to put a Django app to Kubernetes

-- Build a basic Django App
+**GOAL** - Build the simplest Django App possible (```django-admin startproject mysite```) and move it to Kubernetes

 - Use a Windows-friendly waitress WSGI server to serve our app locally and in K8s
 - Utilize whitenoise to server static files from Django
-  - Validate admin site functions
-- Use Docker Desktop for Windows to help us build our images
+- Use Docker within a VM to help us build our images
-- Use K3s as our Kubernetes testing platform
+- Use K3s as our Kubernetes platform (local, QA and Production)
-- Learn HELM to deploy our application to Kubernetes
+- Use HELM to deploy our application to Kubernetes
+- Use GitHub actions to help with CI / CD of our application

 ## Why did I build this?

-As a Django Windows user, there aren't a lot of guides to using Kubernetes on your laptop for development.
-Minikube is a great resource and provides so many great K8s features, but i'm going to use MicroK8s in this example.
-I wanted to understand how to move my Django project over to Kubernetes, so I thought what better way than to do a step by step tutorial for me and others.
-I hope you enjoy!
+As a Django Windows user, I don't find a lot of full Django workflows to develop and then send to Kubernetes (w/o many limitations.
+Minikube is a great resource and provides so many great K8s features, but it doesn't match production.
+I wanted to understand how to move my Django project over to Kubernetes, so I thought what better way than to document and help out others.

 ## Requirements

 - Knowledge of django (I don't explain django here)
-- A desktop virtual environment (I use Hyper-V on Windows 10)
+- A desktop virtual environment (I use Hyper-V on Windows 10, Go Windows Pro!)
+- A github account
+- VSCode
 - Helpful - Docker knowledge
 - Helpful - A basic understanding of K8s objects

+## This repo
+This repo is all my work as it gets updated.
+I'm happy to take PR's to improve.
+It's an ongoing project, please add.

+**I hope you enjoy!**

+## Limitations

+- Only uses SQLITE, I don't show how to add PostgreSQL
+- I don't break out static files into something fancy, I think Whitenoise does a great job
+- The superuser needs to be created manually when deployed, and this could be automated, TBD

+## My Setup
+I have a unique setup as a Windows user, and have a [repo](https://github.com/jfmatth/WindowsK8sSetup) on my setup which includes using linux VM's via Multipass to run my docker and Kubernetes.
+I tried the Docker Desktop route, but in the end, it was just a pretty wrapper around what I'm doing anyway.

+I build all my Django stuff in the Linux VM's and not Windows (sounds ironic), but in the end I have setup that gives me the best of Windows and the best of Linux (IMHO).

+I'm still waiting to try and see if WSL2 will impeed in this area, but honestly, it's close to what I have already, just a little slimmer maybe.

-## Lets Go!
+# Let's Go!
-The master branch has all steps already done, but I've broken each phase out into branches, which you can checkout if you like.
-I've listed the branch name in parenthasis () on each step.

-### Step 1 - Basic Django 2.x app running
+## Step 1 - Basic Django 2.x app running

-This section we'll setup a basic Django app, just like the beggining of the tutorial.
+We'll setup a basic Django app, just like the beggining of the tutorial.
 Very straight forward

 - setup virtual environment for Django
 - install required libraries (pip install -r requirements.txt)
     ```
-    Django>=2.2.10,< 3.0
+    Django>=2.2.10,<3.0
     psycopg2-binary==2.8.4
     pytz==2019.3
     sqlparse==0.3.0